 Spay/neuter, up-to-date vaccinations and a base level of stable health are a requirement for any animal entering a shelter, foster care or a kennel.
 To enable families to remain safe and together over the long term, this program aims to help those fleeing violence by subsidizing the cost of spay/neuter, vaccinations and essential medical care for any animal whose owner is fleeing violence of any kind, where the care is a prerequisite for the animal finding safety.

-This fund is open to requests from shelters, hospitals and other community agencies dealing with people in crisis, whose companion animals need veterinary services before they can enter a foster, shelter or kennel.
-They must meet the specified application criteria.
+Open to requests from community shelters, hospitals, and other agencies dealing with people in crisis, whose companion animals need veterinary services before they can enter a foster, shelter or kennel.
+They must meet the application criteria.

-For the long-term viability of this fund, there is a maximum allowance of $250 per animal for veterinary care.
-Only two animals per family per year can be covered.
-All allowances are payable directly to the veterinary clinic in question; no funds shall be payable to the public to reimburse for already-incurred expenses.
+Allowances of up to $250 per animal for veterinary care.
+Allowance covers maximum two animals per family per annum.
+All allowances are payable directly to the veterinary clinic upon receipt of an invoice.
+Payments will not be payable to the public to reimburse for already-incurred expenses.
 All allowances must be applied for and approved in advance of services occurring.

 PAWS cannot guarantee programing for any animal nor can we guarantee that our allowances will cover all of any given animal’s veterinary costs.